-- o Deliverables (questions, study cases, specific works assigned by the lecturers, and can also involve discussion with the students): 20% of the final mark [Evaluates POs a, j, k]. - o Laboratory results (assessment based on milestones and written reports; optionally, individual tests might be performed): 45% of the final mark [Evaluates POs b, d, k]. - o Knowledge exams (performed in class): 35% of the final mark [Evaluates POs a, b, j, k].
+- o Deliverables (questions, study cases, specific works assigned by the lecturers, and can also involve discussion with the students): 25% of the final mark [Evaluates POs a, j, k]. - o Laboratory results (assessment based -- depending on the session -- on milestones and written reports; optionally, individual tests might be performed): 35% of the final mark [Evaluates POs b, d, k].

+- % end-of-term-examination/test: 0 % of continuous assessment (assignments, laboratory, practicals...): 100 - o Knowledge exams (performed in class): 40% of the final mark [Evaluates POs a, b, j, k].